Monitors (DC Comics): In other media

-Mar Novu / The Monitor, based on the original Monitor, appears prominently in the 2018 Arrowverse crossover events "Elseworlds" and "Crisis on Infinite Earths" on The CW, portrayed by LaMonica Garrett.
+Mar Novu / The Monitor, based on the original Monitor, appears prominently in the 2018 Arrowverse crossover events Elseworlds and Crisis on Infinite Earths on The CW, portrayed by LaMonica Garrett.
 As an "extraterrestrial being of infinite power", the Monitor uses the Book of Destiny to test different Earths in the multiverse in preparation for an "coming crisis" with the help of John Deegan.
-In "Crisis on Infinite Earths", Mar Novu is killed by Mobius / The Anti-Monitor before the destruction of the old multiverse.
+In "Crisis on Infinite Earths", Mar Novu is killed by the Anti-Monitor before the destruction of the old multiverse.
 Upon the creation of the new multiverse, the Anti-Monitor is defeated.